DB session records are only created when users authenticate

 My favourite is #2; what do you think?

-#4 Updated by Dmitry Dulepov about 8 years ago
+#4 Updated by Dmitry Dulepov over 8 years ago

 Uploaded a simple script to test&reproduce the problem.
 The following TS should be added to the site TS to see it in action: